 Step 7 – Maintain

-To maintain your newly restored leather jacket, you will have to do some maintenance to keep it hydrated and shiny.
+To maintain your newly restored women’s motorcycle jacket, you will have to do some maintenance to keep it hydrated and shiny.
 The frequency of this maintenance will depend on the type of leather and its age.
 The older the leather, the quicker it will dry out.
 Just mix one part white vinegar and three parts linseed oil and dip a dry cloth into it.
 Pay extra attention to the dry and stiff parts of the jacket.
 From there, wipe the jacket with a dry soft cloth and let it dry hanging up over night.
 Linseed oil is great at adding moisture.

 Step 8 – Be careful